Christopher-Peterson/hybrid_methylation/setup/igv/README.md

 # Installing IGV and IGVtools

-We’ll be using [IGV](https://igv.org) and the associated commandline tools to sanity-check our alignments.
+We’ll be using [IGV](https://igv.org) and the associated command line tools to sanity-check our alignments.
 First, download and unzip both IGV (with Java) and the IGV + IGVtools bundle (without Java) to TACC.

 ``` bash
 cdw